corrode/corrode.github.io/content/blog/compile-time-invariants.md

 By using an array, we can statically allocate the whole collection, which is more efficient than using a `Vec` (which is dynamically allocated on the heap).

-## Using an Array

-Here is the same code as above, but using an array instead of a `Vec`:
+Here is the same code as above, but using an array instead of a `Vec`.

 ```rust
 use std::ops::Index;